samkaj/tda596-http/README.md

 Our solution uses godotenv to set a path to the directory which is used for storing and getting files, you need to specify a path to make it work.

+Set the following in the file named `.env`.
 ```bash
 FS="/set/your/abs/path/here"
 ```